freedomofpress/securedrop/docs/ossec_alerts.rst

 environment has not been compromised in any way, and follow up on any particularly concerning messages with direct investigation.

+An initial SecureDrop install will generate quite a few alerts as OSSEC is installed early in the install process.
+As part of the administration of a SecureDrop instance, regularly looking through the generated alerts will be able to and gather status on the overall health of your SecureDrop instance.

+Ossec alerts will range from a severity level of 1 to 14, and as a baseline, you should expect to see the following alerts that are either informative or for which you should take action:

 Common OSSEC Alerts
 ~~~~~~~~~~~~~~~~~~~

+Package updates
+^^^^^^^^^^^^^^^
 The SecureDrop *Application* and *Monitor Servers* reboot every night, as part
 of the unattended upgrades process.
 When the servers come back up, OSSEC will
 start again and report the change in status.
 Therefore you should receive an